DimitriBarronmore/preprocess.lua/README.md

 - `filename`: the full path of the current file as used to load it, or an empty string if the input came from loading a string.
     - for example:  `print(filename) --> folder/example.lua`

-TODO: Ability to include variables from the API or command line.
+Arguments provided to the preprocessor through the `arguments` parameters in the Lua API or through the command-line utility are exposed to the sandbox environment as standard Lua values

 ## Conditional Lines